transdigiware/blockchain/howto/ibp-v2-apis.md

 ### CSR (Certificate Signing Request) hosts

-You have the option of providing a custom domain to your component using the `"csr"` section of the components file.
+You have the option of providing a custom domain to your component by using the `"csr"` section of the components file.

 ```
 "csr": {